accelazh/accelazh.github.io/_posts/2022-12-25-Recent-Notes-for-Paper-Reading-Cloud-DB-Storage.md

         2. Highlighs
             1. Testing needs
                 1. Bug Replay
-                2. Coverage of the interleaving spcae
+                2. Coverage of the interleaving space
                 3. Controlling the interleaving space
             2. Case Memcached
                 1. found 4 new concurrency bugs. even Memcached is so mature now